ansys/ansys-engineeringworkflow-api/doc/source/index.rst

         :link-type: doc

-        Understand key concepts and learn how to use the Ansys Engineering Workflow API.
+       Learn how to use the Ansys Engineering Workflow API.

     .. grid-item-card:: API reference :fa:`book-bookmark`